 Each time you go out:

-File a float plan with attendant at Boathouse and/or attach to Float Plan Clipboard.
+File a float plan with attendant at the Boathouse or electronically on the calendar.

 It is strongly recommended that you do not paddle alone.
 If you do, you must carry appropriate solo paddle rescue equipment (e.g. paddle float, radio).